-- During the COVID-19 pandemic, Idaho courts faced unprecedented challenges, requiring courts to quickly adapt to new health safety requirements while preventing court closures and ensuring access to justice.
+During the COVID-19 pandemic, Idaho courts faced unprecedented challenges, requiring courts to quickly adapt to new health safety requirements while preventing court closures and ensuring access to justice.
 These challenges required the Idaho Judicial Branch to reimagine court processes and technology as they existed, resulting in significant investments and reliance on technology in almost all aspects of court proceedings.
-They also identified the need to strengthen the Court's existing technology infrastructure in support of added technology and more importantly, to ensure that Idaho's court systems have the necessary level of security to address security concerns.
-The Idaho Courts Technology Infrastructure Stabilization Project will establish a secure, stable statewide network supporting the state's case management system, digital court recordings, and remote or hybrid operations. - Key performance indicators include: - Improvements made to court network upload/download speeds - Number of county courthouses with dedicated court networks - Number of county clerk offices that can access digital court records while working remotely - Number of county clerk offices with remote access to case management system - Number of judges that can access digital court recordings - Number of remote desktops as a service implemented
+Judicial Branch leadership also identified the need to strengthen the Court's existing technology infrastructure in support of added technology and more importantly, to ensure that Idaho's court systems have the necessary level of security for the information they handle.

+The Idaho Courts Technology Infrastructure Stabilization Project will establish a secure, stable statewide network supporting the state's case management system, digital court recordings, and remote or hybrid operations.

+- Key performance indicators include: - Number of county courthouses with dedicated court networks- pending RFP. - Number of county clerk offices that can access digital court records while working remotely - pending RFP. - Number of county clerk offices with remote access to case management system- Pending deployment. - • - Number of state employees that can collaborate and perform daily court operations through remote access platforms 200 employees can perform daily court functions through remote access platforms. - Outcomes achieved through June 30, 2023: